 3. It needs to accomplish tasks

-As already discussed above, ChatGPT’s inability to learn from frequently changing data or to be integrated with internal systems means that although it can provide remarkably impressive outcomes on various subjects, it cannot effectively cater to your customers’ or employees’ needs without a Conversational AI Platform.
+As already discussed above, ChatGPT’s inability to learn from frequently changing data or to be integrated with internal systems means that although it can provide remarkably impressive outcomes on various subjects, it cannot effectively cater to your customers’ or employees’ needs without a Conversational AI Platform (such as Feedyou Platform).

 4. It has to be easily integrated with your systems and channels

 ChatGPT is not connected to the internet.
 Moreover, it does not offer any ready-to-use integrations (for now) with your for example omnichannel platforms, CRM, ERP or ATS/HRIS systems.
 Since seamless integrations and extensibility are crucial requirements for any meaningful solution (automation), ChatGPT can only serve as a source of entertainment or, at best, help you with writing college essays.
 Even if it comprehends your query, it cannot assist you in tracking your shipment, rebooking your flight, returning a broken product, or changing your bank account information.

 5. Learning must be continuous and fast

 ChatGPT (GPT-3 and 3.5) model was trained on a large volume of data with significant human involvement, monitoring and computing power.
 However, due to its fixed data set, it has limited knowledge of events after 2021, making its capabilities and knowledge outdated and unsuitable for a business environment that is constantly evolving.

 For instance, if a company updates its benefits portfolio or return policy during the holiday season, ChatGPT’s frozen knowledge base may not be very useful. 🙃